LLNL/axom/src/docs/sphinx/dev_guide/misc_tasks.rst

    where ``local/install/path`` is a directory location where you want the libraries to be installed.

-   This will do a full installation of the TPLs, which you can use to check that the the correct new version is installed and works.
+   The script will do a full installation of all TPLs for the plaform you are running on.
+It will output whether the TPL install succeeded and, subsequently, whether an Axom build against the TPL install succeeded.

-   Running the command above also produces new host-config files (i.e., CMake cache files) that you use to build and test Axom with the installation.
-   These new host-config files will be located in the top-level Axom directory of your local clone of the repo.
+   Running the script produces new host-config files (i.e., CMake cache files) that you can use to build and test Axom with the installation, if issues arise.
+The generated host-config files will be located in the top-level Axom directory of your local clone of the repo.
 If any changes to Axom code are needed to work with the TPL update(s), make the changes and test them.

+   .. note :: You can build a subset of TPLs for a platform, by passing Spack
+              spec arguments to the Python script.
+For example,

+                $ ./scripts/llnl_scripts/build_tpls.py --spec clang@10.0.0~cpp14+devtools+mfem+c2c ...

+              will build the TPLs for the clang 10.0.0 compiler.
+Please see the ``scripts/spack/specs.json`` file for available specs.

 #.
 When you are confident that everything is correct, log in as user
    ``atk`` to each of the machines named in Axom's standard host-configs and run